 Professor Kalra added: “While many restrictions have now been lifted and we have some effective treatments and preventative vaccines, we know that the dangers of coronavirus will be with us for years to come.
 Having these sample collections will allow us to support vital research long-term.”

 Public health experts estimate the Covid-19 vaccination programme in England has so far prevented nearly 100,000 deaths and around 25 million infections.

 But despite the successful NHS vaccine roll-out, more vaccines are needed both now and in the future as the virus mutates.

-Since November 2020, the NCA has recruited around 700 volunteers to vaccine studies with a major programme of research in a community setting – Oldham Leisure Centre.
+Since November 2020, NCA has recruited around 700 volunteers to vaccine studies with a major programme of research in a community setting – Oldham Leisure Centre.

-Led by Director of Research Professor Phil Kalra, Assistant Director of Nursing for R&I Vikki O’Loughlin and Vaccine Trials Team Lead Rachel Newport, and supported by departments across the NCA, the team set up a research centre inside the sports hall for each phase of the studies.
+Led by Director of Research Professor Phil Kalra, Assistant Director of Nursing for R&I Vikki O’Loughlin and Vaccine Trials Team Lead Rachel Newport, and supported by departments across NCA, the team set up a research centre inside the sports hall for each phase of the studies.
 This ensured volunteers were able to visit a convenient and well-planned venue without adding to pressures on our hospital sites.